spotinst/help/src/docs/connect-your-cloud-provider/dashboard.md

 <img src="/connect-your-cloud-provider/_media/view-dashboard-001.png" />

-If Spot presents a lot of recommendations, be sure to click View All so that you can see all the recommendations for savings and optimization.
-Any of the following recommendations could appear (and possibly others).
+If Spot presents a lot of recommendations, be sure to click **View All** so that you can see all the recommendations for savings and optimization.
+The following recommendations you may see:
 - Connect a Linked Account: You can link additional accounts to Spot, including accounts from different cloud providers.
 - Connect a Management Account: This enables you to use Eco (AWS only).
-Will appear if you do not already have a management account connected.
+Appears if you do not already have a management account connected.
 - Invite more users to Spot: This opens the user administration in Spot where you can add more users in your organization.
 Appears only if you have administrator rights in Spot.
 - Create your first Elastigroup: Appears if you have no Elastigroup.
 - Create your first Stateful Node: Appears if you have no Stateful Node.